Amankushwaha2/To-Do-Iist-WebApp/README.md

 - **Delete tasks**: If you no longer need a task, you can delete it from the list by clicking on the delete button (represented by a trash can icon) next to the task.

-- **Persistence**: The application uses the browser's local storage to persist the tasks.
-This means that even if you close the application or refresh the page, your tasks will still be saved and loaded when you reopen the application.

 ## Usage